700 million objects were plotted on the star map

 The study of the starry sky was carried out within the framework ofa large-scale project for the study of dark matter Dark Energy Survey (DES), on which astronomers from ANU and the University of Queensland (Australia) worked.
 The observations, which have continued since 2013, were carried out using the Anglo-Australian 3.9-meter reflector telescope located at Siding Spring Observatory (New South Wales, Australia).

-Astronomers around the world will now be able to access this data to make new discoveries about the universe and complement the information already known.
+Today, astronomers around the world will be able to access this data to make new discoveries about the Universe and add to information already known.

-These data, according to ANU astronomer Christopher Leadman, will help "answer questions about how and from what our universe was created."
+This data, according to ANU astronomer Christopher Lidman, will help “answer questions about how and what our Universe was created from.”

 Read more